spiral/docs/http/response.md

 }
 ```

-MiddlewarePipeline will automatically used this response to be passed back thought the chain of middlewares.

-> There is no short binding for initial request as it stated as immutable and can not overwriten, only returned.
+> There is no shortcut for active request as it stated as immutable and can not overwritten, only returned.

 ## Writing into response
-To simplify development spiral MiddlewarePipeline might not only accept `ResponseInterface` from it's endpoint (your controllers and action) but also string and arrays, meaning that we can return followin structures:
+To simplify development spiral MiddlewarePipeline might not only accept `ResponseInterface` from it's endpoint (your controllers and action) but also string and arrays, meaning that we can return following structures:

 ```php
 public function indexAction()